-These credit cards are the cheapest to use if you want to make purchases overseas.
-You can use a credit card with no foreign transaction fees to spend overseas or online with international retailers without paying the extra 2-4% for currency conversion that most cards charge.
+These credit cards are a cheaper option if you want to pay with plastic overseas.
+You can use a credit card with no foreign transaction fees to spend overseas or online with international retailers without paying the extra 2-4% currency conversion fee that most cards charge.
 To put this in perspective, if a card charged you 3% for a foreign transaction worth AUD$500, it would cost you an extra $15.
 These fees can quickly add up when you’re overseas, so 0% foreign fee cards offer a cheaper alternative.

-Some of these credit cards also include complimentary international travel insurance.
-This is another way to potentially save money on costs when you go overseas.
+Some of these credit cards also include complimentary international travel insurance, which could also help you save on costs if you're travelling or spending overseas.

-- Good if: You regularly shop online or have an overseas trip coming up.
+- Good if: You regularly shop online with international merchants or have an overseas trip coming up.

 - Bad if: You don’t regularly spend in foreign currencies and want to save on other standard fees such as interest rates on purchases.

 Compare credit cards with no foreign transaction fees